Configurable Independent Component Analysis Preprocessing Accelerator: Experimental Results and Comparisons

 \subsection{Implementation Results}

 Based on the proposed operational flow and architecture, an ICA preprocessor was designed and implemented.
-Note that while the implemented preprocessor was designed for eight received signals with a sample length of 512, the proposed architecture is configurable for different numbers of signals and sample lengths.
-The preprocessor was implemented, synthesized, and placed-and-routed using the TSMC 90~nm process with a nominal power supply voltage of 1.1~V. Estimates for the operating frequency, latency, throughput, and complexity were based on the post-layout simulations.
-These are summarized in Table~\ref{Tab:Implementation}.
-Figure~\ref{fig_Total_Timing} is the complete timing diagram for the implemented preprocessor.
-The figure shows that 6144 and 4480 cycles are consumed for the centering and covariance units and for the EVD unit, respectively.
-Therefore, a throughput of 40.7~kMatrices per second with a latency of 60.95~\textmu{}s is achieved given the operating frequency of 250~MHz.
-Furthermore, the area complexity of this preprocessor is 73.3~kGE in terms of two-input NAND gates with 30~kB of on-chip single-port SRAM.
-The layout is shown in Fig.~\ref{fig_layout}.
-The distribution of the centering, covariance, and EVD units can be seen.
+The preprocessor was synthesized, and placed-and-routed using the TSMC 90~nm process with a nominal power supply voltage of 1.1~V. { Table~\ref{Tab:Implementation} reports estimates for the operating frequency, latency, throughput, and complexity based on the post-layout simulations.
+It is noted that the proposed architecture is configurable for different numbers of signals $N$ and sample lengths $M$.
+The memory size limits the largest size of the sample lengths $M$ that can be supported and the estimates summarized in Table~\ref{Tab:Implementation} is based on the memory size supports up to a sample length of 512.
+Thus, the area complexity of this preprocessor is 73.3~kGE in terms of two-input NAND gates with 30~kB of on-chip single-port SRAM.
+Figure~\ref{fig_Total_Timing} is the complete timing diagram for the implemented preprocessor assuming number of signals is equal to eight and the sample length is 512.
+The figure shows that 6144 and 4480 cycles are consumed for the centering and covariance units and the EVD unit, respectively.
+Furthermore, the whitening unit is operated in parallel with the other units.
+Therefore, a throughput of 40.7~kMatrices per second with a latency of 78.33~\textmu{}s is achieved given the operating frequency of 250~MHz.} { The processing time can be scaled with the values of $N$ and $M$ according to the timing diagram of Figs~\ref{fig_Centering_Covariance_Flow},~\ref{fig_EVD_PE_Timing}, and ~\ref{fig_Total_Timing}.
+For example, assuming $N$ = 16 and $M$ = 512, the latency will be 94976 cycles for the proposed preprocessor.
+The corresponding latency and throughput are summarized in Table~\ref{Tab:Implementation}.} { Figure ~\ref{fig_layout} shows the layout of the proposed preprocessor including centering, covariance, EVD, and whitening units of which architectures are illustrated in Fig. ~\ref{fig_Architecture_Centering_Covariance}, Fig. ~\ref{fig_EVD_PE}, and Fig. ~\ref{fig_WU}.}